BhumikaSasmal/Mini-RAG-System/README.md

 ## Known Limitations
 - Content in scanned PDFs is not recognised, whether it is printed or handwritten.
 - In .txt files, the system is unable to differentiate between pages and paragraphs.
-If a file has 10 paragraphs, it shows 10 for both paragraph and page count.
+If a file has 10 paragraphs, it shows 10 for both paragraph and page count => Fixed: System displays N/A for page count in .txt files.
 - Messily formatted PDFs produce more inconsistent chunks, but the text extraction is still fine.
 - UI is still very basic.